Vedanidhi Tirtha

 Shri Vedanidhi Tirtha (Śrī Vedanidhi Tīrtha) (died 1635), was a Hindu philosopher, scholar, theologian and saint.
 He served as the pontiff of Shri Uttaradi Math from 1631-1635.
 He was the seventeenth in succession from Madhvacharya.

 Life

-Most of the information about Vedanidhi Tirtha's life is derived from hagiography - Gurucaryā.
+Most of the information about Vidyanidhi Tirtha's life is derived from various sources.
 Vedanidhi Tirtha was a close contemporary of Raghavendra Tirtha.
 According to Guruvavansha Mahakavya, Sri Raghavendra Swami when once he came to Vedanidhi Tirtha openly declared that Sita sameta Moola Rama was only in the Uttaradi Matha.
 During his last days he ordained Satyavrata Tirtha and declared him as the successor to the Peetha of Uttaradi Matha and also Instructed him that he in turn should ordain Kaulagi Raghupathacharya In course of time.